Our Taino Heritage

 Puerto Rico has a rich culture whose origins can be traced back to Taino Indian, Spanish and West African roots.
 While we may know much about our Spanish and African roots, many of us know little about our native Taino Heritage.

-In his Year 2000 National Science Foundation research, Juan Carlos Martinez Cruzado, Professor of Genetics at the University of Puerto Rico-Mayaguez, found that 61 percent of all Puerto Ricans carry Amerindian mitochondrial DNA from their maternal lines.
+In his Year 1999 National Science Foundation research, Juan Carlos Martinez Cruzado, Professor of Genetics at the University of Puerto Rico-Mayaguez, found that 62% of all Puerto Ricans carry Amerindian mitochondrial DNA from their maternal lines.
 For this reason, it is important that we learn more about the traditions and history of the Taino legacy that is a part of our fabric.

-We would like to thank Cacike Cacibaopil (Piedra Sagrado del Espiritu), aka Martin Veguilla, of the Concilio Taino Guatu-Ma-Cu A Boriken who is taking PRFDance Director Ana Mari-á "Tekina-eirú" Maynard on a journey back to her Primera Raiz, her first root.
+We would like to thank Cacike Caciba Opil (Piedra Sagrado del Espiritu), aka Martin Veguilla, Chief of the Concilio Taino Guatu-Ma-Cu A Boriken (picture, left) who has taken PRFDance Director Ana Mari-á Tekina-eirú Maynard on on a journey back to her Primera Raiz, her first root.

 PHOTO CREDITS